cowlicks/privacypossum/README.md

 Privacy Possum makes tracking you less profitable.
 Companies gobble up data about you to create an asymmetry of information that they leverage for profit in ever expanding ways.
-They're profit comes from your informational disadvantage.
+Their profit comes from your informational disadvantage.
 Privacy Possum monkey wrenches common commercial tracking methods by reducing and falsifying the data gathered by tracking companies.

 # Current features